 Baroque architecture is believed to have started with the Church of the Gesù (1584) and the pioneering style of its façade, which was designed by Giacomo Della Porta, a sculptor and architect in Italy.
-Giacomo Della Porta was an important architect for the Baroque period.
-He learnt from other great masters of art like Michelangelo, and was instructed by Giacomo Barozzi da Vignola (1507 – 1573), a leading Mannerist architect in Italy.
+Giacomo Della Porta was an important architect of the Baroque period.
+He learned from other great masters of art like Michelangelo and was instructed by Giacomo Barozzi da Vignola (1507-1573), a leading Mannerist architect in Italy.

 The Church of the Gesù was constructed for the Society of Jesus, also called the Jesuits.
-Della Porta worked alongside Vignola on this building, and although the appearance of the façade was not as elaborate as the later Baroque buildings – we can see it appears minimally decorated overall with only a concentration of architectural adornments near the entrance – it set the tone for the beginnings of Baroque architecture.
+Della Porta worked alongside Vignola on this building, and although the appearance of the façade was not as elaborate as the later Baroque buildings, we can see it appears minimally decorated overall with only a concentration of architectural adornments near the entrance, which set the tone for the beginning of Baroque architecture.

-This brings us to Giovanni Lorenzo Bernini, an architect and sculptor in Italy.
+This brings us to Gian Lorenzo Bernini, a famous architect and sculptor in Italy.
 He was predominantly a sculptor and has been compared by some scholars to possess the same importance that Shakespeare had for the world of theater and literature.

 Bernini was considered a prodigy during his early years, with many comparing him to Michelangelo.

 Bernini’s sculptures depicted the moment of action taking place, which added to the intensity of the work upon viewing it.
 His subject matter consisted of biblical and mythological scenes and figures, and we can see examples of this in his sculptures like Aeneas, Anchises, and Ascanius (1619), The Rape of Proserpina (1621-1622), Apollo and Daphne (1622-1625), and David (1623-1624).